 Answer the following questions using the knowledge you learned in this chapter.
-See the Answers to the Chapter 5 Review Questions on page 141.
+See the Answers to the Chapter 6 Review Questions on page 123.

-V What are the similarities and differences between polls and masks?
+1. What are the similarities and differences between polls and masks?

-ν What is the difference between a generic and an enterprise-specific trap number

-V Why is it often necessary to use trapgen when testing a mask?
+- 2. What is the difference between a generic and an enterprise-specific trap number? - 3.
+Why is it often necessary to use trapgen when testing a mask?

 In this chapter you learned how to create, modify, and use trap masks in NerveCenter.
 You also learned several new concepts.
-The checklist below should help you review once more before going to the next chapter.
+The list below should help you review once more before going to the next chapter...

-You le earned:

-How to create a new mask
+- How to create a new mask

-How to create an alarm to be triggered by a mask
+- How to create an alarm to be triggered by a mask

-How to use trapgen to generate a trap
+- How to use trapgen to generate a trap

-How to define a trigger function
+- How to define a trigger function

-You a lso were introduced to the following concepts:
+- You also were introduced to the following concepts:

-Trap Mask
+- Trap Mask

-Trap
+- Trap

-Generic and enterprise-specific trap numbers
+- Generic and enterprise-specific trap numbers